cgwire/kitsu/docs/getting-started-production/README.md

 So, now you have the first script for your production.
 It's time to do the breakdown and the creation of the assets.
-It allows you to list your assets, dispatch the work to the CG artists, and follow each related task's progress.
+It allows you to list your assets, dispatch the work to the artists, and follow each related task's progress.

 Let's begin with the asset page.
 You can access it via the drop-down menu on top of the page.